fivetran/dbt_github/README.md

 This package models the data so that it can effectively answer most of your business questions.
 However, it will never answer _all_ of your questions.
 If this package doesn't quite fit your reporting needs, you can still reference the models from this package and apply your own additional custom transformations.
 If you think that this package should include additional models and believe other users will benefit, please refer to the [Contributions]() section to learn how to contribute to the open-source package.

 ## 🎯 How do I use the dbt package?

+### Prerequisites

-To install this package and leverage the pre-built models, do the following:
+To install this package and leverage the pre-built models, you must have the following:
-### Step 1: Requirements
-#### Connector
-Have the Fivetran GitHub connector syncing data into your warehouse.
+- A Fivetran GitHub connector syncing data into your destination
-#### Database support
-This package has been tested on BigQuery, Snowflake and Redshift.
-Ensure you are using one of these supported databases.

-#### dbt Version
+- One of our supported destinations (BigQuery, Snowflake, or Redshift)
-This dbt package requires you have a functional dbt project that utilizes a dbt version within the respective range `>=1.0.0, <2.0.0`.
+- A functional dbt project that utilizes a dbt version within the respective range `>=1.0.0, <2.0.0`.
-  - If you do not have dbt installed, I recommend you refer to the [dbt setup guide]() for details on how to get your first dbt project set up.
+> TIP: If you do not have dbt installed, read our [dbt setup guide](https://fivetran.com/docs/transformations/dbt/setup-guide#setupinstructionswithnodbtproject) to learn how to set up your first dbt project.

-### Step 2: Install the Package
+### Step 1.
+Install the package
 1. In your dbt project, open your `packages.yml` file.
 2. Add the following GitHub package version: